 Traumatic and acute tears have a great healing potential: they are suitable to repair if the geometry of the lesion allows it.
 Blood supply is crucial to ensure tissue healing and only tears in the red-red or at least in the red-white zone (up to approximately 5 mm from periphery) have the potential to heal.
 Therefore, healing stimulating adjuvants such has exogenous fibrin clots have been used to enhance the reparative response in the avascular/ partially vascular zones [VanTrommel 1998].
 Traditionally, the best indication for meniscal repair is longitudinal tear in a stable knee.
 ACL deficiency greatly affects meniscal healing potential.
 Positive results have also been reported in case of radial tears [Boyd 2003].
 These tears cause disruption of all the longitudinal fibres and complete loss of meniscus function, if they extend to the peripheral zone.
 Therefore, radial tears of the red and red-white zones should be repaired in order to restore integrity of the rim [Ra 2013].
 Meniscal repair can be performed open or under arthroscopy.
 Arthroscopic inside-out and outside-in techniques are useful for anterior and middle third tears, which are not easily accessed by an all-inside technique.
-More recently all-inside arthroscopic meniscal repair techniques have been proposed in lesions of the posterior aspect of the meniscus to avoid the need for accessory incisions.
+More recently allinside arthroscopic meniscal repair techniques have been proposed in lesions of the posterior aspect of the meniscus to avoid the need for accessory incisions.
 The outcomes of both treatment options are encouraging, however the complication rate is not negligible.
-In a recent systematic review by Nepple et al, on 13 studies with a minimum of five-year FU, a pooled rate of failure from 20.2% to 24.3% was reported [Nepple 2012].
-More nerve symptoms are generally associated with the inside-out repair, while more implant-related complications are associated with the all-inside techniques.
+In a recent systematic review by Nepple et al, on 27 studies with a minimum of five-year FU, a pooled overall failure rate was 22.6%, while the failure rate of modern repairs (excluding early-generation all-inside devices) was 19.5%.
+Medial repairs were significantly more likely to fail compared with lateral repairs (23.9% versus 12.6%, p = 0.04).
+[Nepple 2022] More nerve symptoms are generally associated with the inside-out repair, while more implant-related complications are associated with the all-inside techniques.